-This overall $37.6 million project includes U-turns, left turn jug handles, deceleration and acceleration lanes and various improvements off the mainline pavement on US 220 from the intersection of US 220 and SR 287 near Jersey Shore to the intersection of US 220 and SR 2014 (4th Street) near the City of Williamsport.
+This $40.9 million project includes constructing U-turns, left turn jug handles, deceleration and acceleration lanes and various improvements along the mainline pavement on Route 220 from the intersection of Route 220 and Route 287 near Jersey Shore to the intersection of Route 220 and Route 2014 (Fourth Street) near the City of Williamsport.
+It also includes the replacement of the structures crossing Larry's Creek and Quenshukeny Run, a new structure carrying relocated Front Street over Quenshukeny Run, and rehabilitation and widening of the structures over Pine Run.
+Also included are modifications to the existing road network in East Linden as well as guide rail upgrades, highway lighting and other miscellaneous work.
 The project traverses through Piatt and Woodward Townships, Lycoming County.
-The improvements were developed as part of the Access Management Study for the corridor.
-For more information, please see the Conceptual Plans in the resources section of the website.
+The improvements for the corridor were developed as a result of the Access Management Study, which included public input.
+For more information, please see the Project Plans in the resources section of the website.

-The most effective way to improve traffic safety on US 220 is to minimize or eliminate conflicting traffic movements.
+The most effective way to improve traffic safety on Route 220 is to minimize or eliminate conflicting traffic movements

-Where conflicting traffic movements on US 220 cannot be eliminated, improvements that make the highway move forgiving of driver error are desirable.
+Where conflicting traffic movements on Route 220 cannot be eliminated, improvements that make the highway more forgiving of driver error are desirable.

 Corridor Access Management Strategy

-Prohibits left turns from side roads onto US 220.
+Prohibit left turns from side roads onto Route 220.

 Prohibit crossing movements from side roads.